hzi-bifo/corona_protein_dynamics/README.md

 gunzip test_data/Germany/DE.metadata.tsv.gz
 gunzip test_data/Germany/DE.fasta.gz
 ```
+> [!NOTE]
-The test data were created using sequences downloaded from NCBI, and the EPI_ISL accessions were artificially generated only for testing purposes.
+> The test data were created using sequences downloaded from NCBI, and the EPI_ISL accessions were artificially generated only for testing purposes.

 ### 4. Create output directory and activate the env
 ```shell